Picom-code/notalaser/README.md

 - The final model checkpoint (`big_epoch_3_finished.pth`) represents the model after 3 full training epochs
 - For large datasets, ensure sufficient computational resources are available
 - Hyperparameters can be adjusted in the respective training script

-## 📬 Contact

-For questions or issues, please open an issue in this repository.